francescomacri/francescomacri/README.md

 - :seedling: Learning LEAN, the dependently typed programming language and proof assistant
 - :bulb: Fascinated by creative problem solving
 - :snake: Writing code in Python
-- :nut_and_bolt: Exploring computer science, especially cybersecurity
+- :nut_and_bolt: Exploring computer science

 ## Languages and Tools :hammer_and_wrench: